June Jordan: Personal life

 At Barnard College, when she was 19, Jordan met Columbia University student Michael Meyer, whom she married in 1955.
-She subsequently followed her husband to the University of Chicago, where she pursued graduate studies in anthropology.
-She also enrolled at the university but soon returned to Barnard, where she remained until 1957.
+She subsequently joined Meyer at the University of Chicago, where she pursued graduate studies in anthropology.
+She returned to Barnard after a year and remained for one more semester.
 In 1958, Jordan gave birth to the couple's only child, Christopher David Meyer.
 The couple divorced in 1965, and Jordan raised her son alone.

-After the Harlem Riots of 1964, Jordan found that she was, in her words, "filled with hatred for everything and everyone white."
-She wrote: